rmulton/riw_project/README.md

 # Design
 NB : if the collection (not the index) cannot be held in memory, check if it would be more efficient to use BSBI.
 ## Assumptions
+The priority is to have the fastest response to request time.
+(Which can harm the index building time).
 Any document of the collection can be held in memory.
 Compute data for the user asap.
 ## Use cases